Échale Salsita in D

 Voice Leading

-The bass line moves through D to A (descending perfect fourth), A to B (ascending whole step).
-The mix of stepwise and leap motion balances smoothness with harmonic drive.
-When the progression loops, the bass returns from B to D by minor third.
+The bass line moves through D to A (descending perfect fourth), A to B (ascending whole step), B to D (ascending minor third).
+The root motion by larger intervals (fourths and fifths) gives each chord change a strong, decisive character.
+When the progression loops, the bass returns from D to D by unison.

 Scales for Improvisation